Low-Resource Authorship Style Transfer: Can Non-Famous Authors Be Imitated?: Introduction

 \section{Introduction}

 \textit{Authorship style transfer} involves applying the style of some target author's texts to a text of a source author \citep{tstsurvey}. \textit{Style}, in this context, has typically included, but not been limited to, linguistic attributes such as syntax, grammar, spelling, lexical choice, and punctuation choice \citep{styleemb}.
-After performing style transfer, the output should closely match the desired target author's style while still preserving the semantic meaning of the original text \citep{strap}. \textit{Style attribute transfer} is a task somewhat related to authorship style transfer, but only involves transforming text on a single particular style dimension (e.g. ``relaxed" $\rightarrow$ ``annoyed") \citep{lample2018multiple,Lample2019MultipleAttributeTR,gst}.
+After performing style transfer, the output should closely match the desired target author's style while still preserving the meaning of the original text \citep{strap}.

 Prior work in authorship style transfer has largely been limited to the domain of style transfer where many examples of the target author's style exists \citep{shakespeare,bible,strap}.
 For example, style transfer to the style of William Shakespeare utilizing a large collection of his published works as examples of the target style.
 We will define this type of authorship style transfer as \textit{high-resource authorship style transfer}, taking inspiration from terminology used in machine translation (MT) to denote data requirements.
 In MT, distinct techniques and models are often used to perform translation for low-resource languages, where very little example text of that language may exist and therefore models and techniques used for translation of high-resource languages may not be effective \citep{lrmt}.